arhvel/LFCS/README.md

          [Click here to launch the app] (https://share.streamlit.io/arhvel/lfcs/main/LFCSstreamlit.py)

          ### It requires your two column data (i.e. Index and Sequence columns only).

-         Or leave it empty and use the [https://share.streamlit.io/arhvel/lfcs/main/LFCSstreamlit.py]
+See the sampleData.csv example.

          Thank you.